 Ultimately, this can slow the game to a crawl.
 And if you are playing a game like PLO or Big O that already has low hands/hr – this can be excruciating.

 Along that same line, it can take time to negotiate this in a live setting.
-Especially when trying to explain to an unstudied player what the running it twice even means – this takes time and slows down the game.
+Especially when trying to explain to a newer player what running it twice even means – this takes time and slows down the game.
 Since live games are already so slow – it is often better to run it once this time, explain to the other player during the next hand what running it twice is, and then let them decide the next time it comes up.

 My general rule of thumb is that if it would take more than 1 minute to explain and negotiate running it multiple times – just avoid it and run it once.
 And of course, if you are playing online and have the option to run it multiple times, slowing the game down is not a factor.